 - Showing off their sharp teeth

 There are many reasons why a cat yawns, and context is pivotal for understanding why your cat greets you with a yawn.
-They may be acting through instinct, or it could be a conscious communication.
+He may be acting through instinct, or it could be a conscious communication.
 It’s vital to do your best to understand what your cat is trying to tell you.

 Cats Yawn Because They’re Relaxed